Bismarck State College

 Bismarck State College (BSC) is a public college in Bismarck, North Dakota.
 It is the third largest college in the North Dakota University System with 3,781 students as of September 2016.
 Established in 1939, it is a comprehensive community college that offers the first two years of education toward a bachelor's degree in most fields as well as 20+ bachelor's degree and several undergraduate programs in conjunction with other university system institutions.
+In 2020, Bismarck State College became the first polytechnic college in North Dakota.
 Approximately 35 technical programs are offered and more than 150 courses are offered online.
 Unique to the institution are degrees in energy, including power and process plant technology, nuclear power technology, electric power technology, and renewable energy.

 Student life

 Student activities are managed by the staff of the Student and Residence Life Office, located in the Student Union building on campus.
 Students can register for meal plans, request housing, visit the bookstore, sign up for intramurals or student government, and learn about the activities provided for them on and off campus.
 Dances, hypnotists, comedians, artists, barbecues, and tie-dye are popular events.